Maxus EV30

-The Maxus EV30 is an electric light, commercial 4-door van designed and produced by the Chinese automaker Maxus since 2018.
+The Maxus EV30 is a battery electric van designed and produced by the Chinese automaker Maxus since 2018.

 Overview

 The Maxus EV30 was launched on the Chinese car market in January 2019 as a mid-size electric distribution van of the Maxus brand.

 Specifications

-The Maxus EV30 is a standard 2-seater panel van and is equipped with a powertrain that produces 94 hp (70 kW) of power and 220 N.m (162 lb.ft) of torque powering the front wheels.
-The EV30 is capable of a top speed of 90 km/hr (56 mph), and accelerates to 50 km/hr in 5 seconds.
+The Maxus EV30 is a standard 2-seater panel van and is equipped with a powertrain that produces 121 hp (90 kW) of power and 220 N.m (162 lb.ft) of torque powering the front wheels.
+The EV30 is capable of a top speed of 120 km/h (56 mph), and accelerates to 100 km/h in 12 seconds.
 The EV30 for the Chinese market is a pure electric vehicle (BEV) that is equipped with a 35 kWh battery mounted under the load floor and delivering a range of 235 km (147 miles) rated by NEDC.

-As a purpose-built electric van design, the EV30 is complete with aluminium monocoque construction and a composite front end.
-The EV30 has a ground clearance of 145 mm (6.0 inches), and comes standard with 15 inch steel wheels.
-The maximum pay load capacity for the Chinese market model is 830 kg (1,830 lbs) and the load volume is 5 cubic metres.
+As a purpose-built electric van design, the EV30 is complete with aluminum monocoque construction and a composite front end.
+The EV30 has a ground clearance of 145 mm (6.0 inches), and comes standard with 15-inch steel wheels.
+The maximum payload capacity for the Chinese market model is 830 kg (1,830 lbs) and the load volume is 5 cubic meters.
 As of 2019, pricing for the Maxus EV30 in China ranges from 128,700 to 144,900 yuan before incentives.
-The EV30 is equipped with MacPherson strut and leaf-spring configuration that is more focused on load taking.
+The EV30 is equipped with a MacPherson strut and leaf-spring configuration that is more focused on load taking.

-In selected markets, the EV30 would be offered in both short and long-wheelbase variants which carries 4.8 and 6.3 cubic metres respectively.
-The short and long-wheelbase variants are equivalent to traditional small and medium van segments.
-The short-wheelbase variant measures 4.5m with a payload of 905 kg and the long-wheelbase variant increased the wheelbase by 375mm and reaching a length of 5.1m with a payload of 1,020 kg.
+In selected markets, the EV30 would be offered in both short and long-wheelbase EV30L variants which carry 4.8 and 6.3 cubic meters respectively.
+The short and long-wheelbase variants are equivalent to traditional small and medium-van segments.
+The short-wheelbase variant measures 4.5m with a payload of 905 kg and the long-wheelbase variant increased the wheelbase by 375mm and reached a length of 5.1m with a payload of 1,020 kg.